 Privacy Rights Clearinghouse was founded in 1992 as a program of the University of San Diego School of Law’s Center for Public Interest Law.
 During the early years, we operated a toll-free telephone hotline and published printed consumer fact sheets—assisting tens of thousands of people.
 Our founder, Beth Givens, documented and analyzed the stories we received, and began to identify patterns.
 She amplified individual voices by alerting public officials and policy makers, and became the first advocate to both raise awareness of identity theft and provide victim assistance.

-Between 1992 and 2018, Beth Givens received several awards for her visionary work, including
+Beth Givens received several awards for this visionary work over the years, including

 - Electronic Frontier Foundation Pioneer Award